“Glue plastic? What You Need To Know About Gluing Plastics.”

 Importantly, when repairing plastics, you need heat.
 Heat used properly.
 Why?
 Plastics, all plastics, begin to soften at about 110 degrees.
 Another key fact is that, heat, by itself, doesn’t do much.
 Heat helps a little, but not a game changer.

 What changes the game is heat used in combination with our Activator/Accelerator (AA).
 Used properly, our AA intensifies the chemical reaction that occurs with superior glues.
 With a chemical reaction, you’re not gluing.
 You’re actually bonding.
-Bonds are stronger and more durable than glue joins.
+Bonds are stronger and more durable than superficial glue joins.
 For resin plastics and acrylics, you need one of our SI SCA’s, definitely a superior adhesive, and the AA.
 Find those two items in our Starter Kit.
 A link to purchase a starter kit appears below.
 Detailed step-by-step instructions come with the kit.

 Plastics, even poly-plastics are now easy to glue/repair.
-A summary of the steps needed to glue/repair plastics (the “Bonding Poly ProcessTM” – patent pending) appears below.
+A summary of the steps needed to glue/repair plastics (the “Bonding Poly ProcessTM” – patented) appears below.
 To bond/repair poly-plastics, a primer must be used.
 That’s the only thing that’s different when working with poly’s, the requirement for using a primer.
 If you are unsure what type of plastics you’re dealing with, prime your plastic.
 If the plastic is not a poly, priming will not hurt the plastic.

 Once a poly-plastic (or other poly) has been primed, all plastics are treated the same and you will get a superb repair with any plastic.

-Bonding Poly Process TM (BPP) (patent pending)
+Bonding Poly Process TM (BPP) (patented)